 Section 379:- Punishment for theft

-Any person found guilty of theft will be punished with maximum sentence of 3 years in prison of any kind, or with fine, or both.
+Any person found guilty of theft will be punished with a maximum sentence of 3 years in prison of any kind, or with fine, or both.

 Section 379A:- Snatching

-Snatching is defined as the act of someone suddenly, quickly, forcibly seizing, securing, grabbing, or taking away any movable property from a person or from his possession with the intent to steal it, then it is said to commint snatching.
+Snatching is defined as the act of someone suddenly, quickly, forcibly seizing, securing, grabbing, or taking away any movable property from a person or from his possession with the intent to steal it, then it is said to commit snatching.

 Section 379B:- Punishment for Snatching